approov/quickstart-ionic-advancedhttp/plugins/approov-advanced-http/README.md

 [![GitHub Build Status](https://img.shields.io/github/workflow/status/silkimen/cordova-plugin-advanced-http/Cordova%20HTTP%20Plugin%20CI/master?label=GitHub%20Actions)](https://github.com/silkimen/cordova-plugin-advanced-http/actions)

 Cordova / Phonegap plugin for communicating with HTTP servers.
-This is a modified version with [Approov](https://approov.io) integration.
-Supports iOS and Android.
+This is a modified version with [Approov](https://approov.io) integration and supports iOS and Android.
 The [Browser](#browserSupport) does not provide Approov protection.

+Approov integration instructions are provided at [README](https://github.com/approov/quickstart-cordova-advancedhttp/blob/master/README.md), with a full reference for Approov methods in the plugin at [REFERENCE](https://github.com/approov/quickstart-cordova-advancedhttp/blob/master/REFERENCE.md).

 This is a fork of [Wymsee's Cordova-HTTP plugin](https://github.com/wymsee/cordova-HTTP).